 There are many ways to perform successful leg attacks, especially in a no-gi fight.
 The tutorial below explains the five most often leg locking positions.

-We will give you a brief description of the most popular Brazilian jiu-jitsu leg lock positions:
+We will give you a brief description of the most famous Brazilian jiu-jitsu leg lock positions:

 - Ashi Garami: Sit on the buttocks keeping your opponent’s leg under your armpit and the foot of the same side leg on the top of his hamstrings – great for ankle lock or heel hook UFC leg locks.